 The October uprising was characterised by a wave of non-sectarian and peaceful protests against the country's confessional and corrupt political system and resulted in the resignation of the government.
-But these protests were soon met by 'excessive force' by the military and political factions (Amnesty International, 2020).
-The economic crisis deepened further when Beirut was rocked by 'one of the largest non-nuclear explosions in history' at its port where 2,750 tons of ammonium nitrate recklessly stored in a warehouse ignited on 4 August 2020 to kill 217 people and injure 7,000 (Amnesty International, 2021).
-The blast left 300,000 people homeless and the cost to the economy was estimated at USD \$15 billion (Azhari, 2020).
+But these protests were soon met by 'excessive force' by the military and political factions.
+And, then the economic crisis deepened further when Beirut was rocked by 'one of the largest non-nuclear explosions in history' at its port when 2,750 tons of ammonium nitrate recklessly stored in a warehouse ignited on 4 August 2020 to kill 217 people and injure 7,000.
+The blast left 300,000 people homeless and the cost to the economy was estimated at USD \$15 billion.

-Leaked documents, revealed by Amnesty International (2021), have shown that successive governments were warned at least ten times of the dangers of stockpiling the chemicals in the port, but either ignored the problem or passed the responsibility on to others.
+Leaked documents, revealed by Amnesty International, have shown that successive governments were warned at least ten times of the dangers of stockpiling the chemicals in the port, but either ignored the problem or passed the buck.
 Public officials and politicians have used the right to immunity to shield themselves from an investigation into the blast.
-For the majority of Lebanese, the port explosion was reflective of a state in the grip of cronyism, unaccountability and political negligence, with Amnesty accusing authorities of 'shamelessly obstructing victims' quest for truth and justice' (Ibid.).
-The port explosion has compounded the hardship experienced by Lebanese citizens with Save the Children (2021) finding a year after the blast that 'hundreds of thousands of children are going to bed hungry, often without having eaten a single meal that day'.
-One of the consequences of these multiple crises has been a spike in emigration with a total of 215,653 people leaving the country between 2017 and 2021 (Moussa, 2022).
+For the majority of Lebanese, the port explosion was reflective of a state in the grip of cronyism, unaccountability and political negligence, with Amnesty accusing authorities of 'shamelessly obstructing victims' quest for truth and justice'.
+The port explosion has compounded the hardship experienced by Lebanese citizens with Save the Children finding a year after the blast that 'hundreds of thousands of children are going to bed hungry, often without having eaten a single meal that day'.
+One of the consequences of these multiple crises has been a spike in emigration with a total of 215,653 people leaving the country between 2017 and 2021.
 Most of those leaving have been young professionals causing a 'brain drain' in a number of vital sectors, particularly medicine.